 This effect of grapefruit juice is also long lasting, with it taking around 24 hours for the enzyme’s activity to recover to half of its original level, and full recovery taking up to 72 hours.
 One whole grapefruit, or 200ml of juice, can be enough to cause significant interaction with enzyme activity.
 The side effects can vary depending on the drug being taken, but can potentially include kidney damage, blood clots, and breakdown of muscle fibres.

-The pomelo, a fruit which is a hybrid of an orange and a grapefruit, exhibits similar interactions with the enzyme; however, the tangelo, a fruit which is a cross between a tangerine or pomelo and a grapefruit, contains only trace amounts of bergamottin, and as such will not interact with the enzyme, and can be consumed safely with the same drugs that grapefruit would interfere with.
+The pomelo (the principal ancestor of the grapefruit) exhibits similar interactions with the enzyme; however, the tangelo, a fruit which is a cross between a tangerine or pomelo and a grapefruit, contains only trace amounts of bergamottin, and as such will not interact with the enzyme, and can be consumed safely with the same drugs that grapefruit would interfere with.

 As an interesting aside, grapefruits negative side effects on drugs have also been investigated for their potential benefits.
 Several anti-AIDs drugs, which would otherwise be broken down in the body quite quickly, could have their usefulness extended by being taken in combination with grapefruit, which would extend the amount of time the drug is present in the bloodstream.